amplience/dc-extensions-sdk/README.md

 ### Auto Resizing

 While the application's height will be automatically set on load, your application's size might change over time.
-You can either trigger `sdk.frame.setHeight();` manually or use the Auto Resizer.
+When this happens you can either trigger `sdk.frame.setHeight();` or use the Auto Resizer.

-The Auto Resizer will listen for any change to your DOM nodes or attributes as well as window resizing.
+The Auto Resizer will listen for any change to the DOM as well as window resizing.
 When it is triggered it will automatically resize the container’s height to the size of the extension.

+*NOTE: If your application dynamically loads images we suggest you attach a load event listener that will trigger `sdk.frame.setHeight();`*

 ```js
 const sdk = await init();